guptayush2112/3T1D_Capacitorless_DRAM/README.md

 <p>
 This 3T-1D DRAM cell is very different from all others DRAM cell.
 Its key feature is that it provides non-destructive read operation and also its speed of operation is high, it gives less leakage power and is more stable than the SRAM and other capacitor-based DRAMs.
 Variation only affects the operating frequency of the cell,making it much more robust to process variations than the 6T design.
 The figure above shows us the transistor-level reference schematic of the cell.

-From the Fig 1, we can say that the Memory architecture is designed in a way in which the capacitor gets re-placed by diode D which acts as voltage controlled capacitor.
+From the Fig 1, we can say that our Memory architecture is designed in a way in which the capacitor gets re-placed by diode D which acts as voltage controlled capacitor.
 Hence, it relies on a “gated diode” (D) to improve array access speed.
 This diode can be thought of having larger capacitance when storing a “1” and a smaller capacitance when storing a “0”.
 Each time the cell is read, the bottom side of this capacitor is also raised to VDD.
 If the cell stores a “1” and it is read, the charge stored on the big capacitor of D1.

 The Read and write operations take place as follows- To write to the cell, the write bitline is charged to the value we wish to store in the cell, and the write wordline is strobe.
 To read from the cell, the read bitline is precharged high and the read wordline is strobe.
 If a 1 is stored in the cell, transistor T2 turns on and the bitline discharges.
 The key to fast access times is the gated diode, which is tied to the read wordline.
 When a 1 is stored in the cell, the diode provides a ‘boosting’ effect to the value at the storage temporarily giving it a value close to (and sometimes greater than) Vdd, allowing T2 to turn on quickly and discharge the bitline.
 When a 0 is stored in the cell, the capacitance of D is smaller and little to no voltage boosting occurs, keeping T2 turned off.
 Because the 3T-1D is a dynamic memory, the value at the storage node[s] leaks away with time.